Yari Film Group: History

 Yari Film Group Releasing (YFGR), the distribution arm of YFG, was created in 2006.
 YFGR's first releases were Winter Passing, starring Will Ferrell and Ed Harris, and Find Me Guilty, starring Vin Diesel.
 That same year, YFGR distributed The Illusionist, starring Edward Norton, Paul Giamatti and Jessica Biel, which pulled in roughly $40 million at the U.S. box office, and demonstrated the success of the platform release model.
 YFGR adopted an early strategy of producing and acquiring independent films with major name talent attached, such as The Illusionist, Winter Passing, Haven (with Orlando Bloom and Bill Paxton), Shortcut to Happiness (starring Alec Baldwin, Anthony Hopkins and Jennifer Love Hewitt) and Even Money (with Forest Whitaker, Ray Liotta and Danny DeVito).

 Yari Film Group's distribution platform filed for bankruptcy on December 12, 2008, due to various box office flops, tightening credit markets and the bankruptcy of payroll company Axium, which according to Yari swept millions of dollars from its payroll accounts, as a “perfect storm” that sunk the company financially.
-Yari's last few films would instead be released directly to DVD by Sony Pictures Home Entertainment, who had earlier released The Perfect Season on DVD.
-Since then, the company has remained mostly silent, though it has still been retained by Yari for some films he's contributed to such as Papa: Hemingway in Cuba and the upcoming Fireflies at El Mozote.
+Yari's last few films would instead be released directly to DVD by the company's home video partners, 20th Century Fox Home Entertainment and Sony Pictures Home Entertainment.
+Since then, the company has remained mostly silent, though it has still been retained by Yari for some films he's contributed to such as Guns, Girls and Gambling, Papa: Hemingway in Cuba and the upcoming Fireflies at El Mozote.
 Yari has licensed the rights to a majority of their films to Moonstone Entertainment, who has rereleased them on home video through MVD Entertainment Group and on streaming through FilmRise.